Hey Brother

 "Hey Brother" is a dance song by Swedish DJ and record producer Avicii from his debut studio album, True (2013).
 American bluegrass singer Dan Tyminski provides vocals for the track.
 It was written by Avicii, Ash Pournouri, Salem Al Fakir, Vincent Pontare and Veronica Maggio.
 "Hey Brother" sees Avicii giving his brother advice.

-The song, which serves as the album's third single, was solicited to Australian radio on 9 October 2013 and later released on 28 October in Germany, Switzerland and Austria.
+The song, which was the album's third single, was released to Australian radio on 9 October 2013 and later released on 28 October in Germany, Switzerland and Austria.
 In April 2014, a version of the track remixed by Avicii himself was released on his remix album True (Avicii by Avicii), this time featuring new vocals from singer Salem Al Fakir.